DEVELOP-ENG/itc134-Sp20-branch-practice/README.md

 Jovanni Rodriguez looked at the magic map in his hands and felt like a genie in a bottle.

 He walked over to the window and reflected on his damp surroundings.
-He had always loved urban Madrid with its vivacious, villainous volcanoes.
+And He had always loved urban Madrid with its vivacious, villainous volcanoes.
 It was a place that encouraged his tendency to feel happy.

 Then he saw something in the distance, or rather someone.
 It was the figure of Noel Eng.
 Noel was a spiteful patient with ugly eyes and grubby ankles.